Datatab

 Calculate expected frequency

-To calculate the expected frequency, we first calculate the rows and the columns sums.
-So we just sum up all the rows and all the columns.
+To calculate the expected frequency, we first calculate the sums of the rows and columns.
+So we simply add up all the rows and all the columns.

 For example, in the first row we get a sum of 29 with 17 + 8 + 5.
 We now divide this by 75 of the total number of cases.

-Now we can calculate the expected probability for each cell by multiplying the row probability by the column probability.
-So for the first cell we get 0.35 times 0.39 which is equal to 0.13, for the second cell we get 0.44 times 0.39 which is equal to 0.17.
+We can now calculate the expected probability for each cell by multiplying the row probability by the column probability.
+So for the first cell we get 0.35 times 0.39 which is 0.13, for the second cell we get 0.44 times 0.39 which is 0.17.

 Calculate weighting matrix

-If we did not use any weighting at all, our matrix would consist only of ones and in the diagonal of zeros.
-If both raters answered the same, there would be zero in the cells, otherwise one.
+If we did not use any weighting at all, our matrix would consist only of ones and zeros on the diagonal.
+If both raters gave the same answer, there would be a zero in the cell, otherwise there would be a one.
 It does not matter how far apart the raters are in their answers, if they answered something different it is weighted by 1.

-The linear weighting matrix can be calculated with the following formula.
-Let i be the index for the rows and j for the columns.
-K is the number of expressions, so in our case 3.
+The linear weighting matrix can be calculated using the following formula.
+Let i be the index for the rows and j for the columns. k is the number of expressions, in our case 3.

 So now scores that are close together are weighted less than scores that are far apart.

-What about the quadratic weighting?
-If we use the quadratic weighting instead of the linear weighting, the distances are simply squared again.
-This way, scores that are far apart are weighted even more heavily in relation to scores that are close together than in the linear case.
+What about quadratic weighting?
+If we use quadratic weighting instead of linear weighting, the distances are simply squared again.
+In this way, scores that are far apart are weighted even more heavily in relation to scores that are close together than in the linear case.
 The weighting matrix is then obtained with the following matrix.

-So with this we can now decide whether to use no weighting, use the linear weighting or the quadratic weighting.
-We just continue to calculate with the linear weighting.
+So we can now decide whether to use no weighting, linear weighting or quadratic weighting.
+We will continue with the linear weighting.

 Calculate weighted kappa

-Now we can calculate the weighted kappa.
-We have the weighting matrix, the observed frequency, and the expected frequency.
-Let's start with the sum up here.
-We simply multiply each cell of the weighting matrix by the respective cell of the observed frequency and sum this up.
+We can now calculate the weighted kappa.
+We have the weighting matrix, the observed frequency and the expected frequency.
+Let's start with the sum in the figure below.
+We simply multiply each cell of the weighting matrix by the corresponding cell of the observed frequency and add them up.
 So 0 times 17 + 0.5 times 8 to finally 0 times 9.

 We now do the same with the weighting matrix and the expected frequency.
-0 times 10.05 plus 0.5 times 12.76 to finally 0 times 3.84.
-If we now calculate everything, we get a weighted kappa of 0.396 with this.
+0 times 10.05 plus 0.5 times 12.76 and finally 0 times 3.84.
+If we now calculate everything, we get a weighted kappa of 0.396.

 Calculating Cohen's weighted kappa with DATAtab

-DATAtab automatically tries to assign the appropriate scale level to the data, in this case DATAtab assumes it is nominal data.
-If we would click on Rater 1 and Rater 2, DATAtab would calculate the unweighted normal Cohens Kappa.
-In our case, however, these are ordinal variables.
+DATAtab automatically tries to assign the appropriate scale level to the data, in this case DATAtab assumes that the data are nominal.
+If we clicked on Rater 1 and Rater 2, DATAtab would calculate the unweighted normal Cohen's kappa.
+However, in our case these are ordinal variables.
 So we simply change the scale level to ordinal.

-If we now click on both raters, the weighted cohens kappa is calculated.
-We can now choose whether we want to have linear or quadratic weighting.
-We see here the cross table, which shows us how often the respective combinations occur.
-Then we get the results for the Cohens Kappa.
-With this data, we get a weighted Cohens Kappa of 0.05
+If we now click on both raters, the weighted Cohen's kappa is calculated.
+We can now choose whether we want linear or quadratic weighting.
+Here we see the cross table, which shows us how often each combination occurs.
+Then we get the results for the Cohen's kappa.
+With this data we get a weighted Cohen's kappa of 0.05.

-If you don't know exactly how to interpret the results, you can just click on Summary in Words: An inter-rater reliability analysis was performed between the dependent samples Rater1 and Rater2.
-For this, the Weighted Cohens Kappa was calculated, which is a measure of the agreement between two related categorical samples.
-The Weighted Cohens Kappa showed that there was moderate agreement between the samples Rater1 and Rater2 with κ= 0.5.
+If you're not sure how to interpret the results, you can click on Summary in Words: An inter-rater reliability analysis was performed between the dependent samples Rater1 and Rater2.
+This was done by calculating weighted Cohen's Kappa, which is a measure of the agreement between two related categorical samples.
+Weighted Cohen's Kappa showed that there was moderate agreement between the Rater1 and Rater2 samples with κ= 0.5.

 Statistics made easy